CentOS vs. RHEL

 If you can self-support, CentOS may makes more sense than paying Red Hat to let you do that same self-support.
 If you’re mostly self-sufficient but need some support “insurance”, or you want to outsource the bulk of your CentOS support, a support contract with OpenLogic may be the best option.

 If you’re locked into using RHEL by a 3rd party software vendor or have other business need that make RHEL the only viable option, Red Hat will be happy to take your money.
-OpenLogic support contracts typically save our customers over 50% when compared to RHEL support subscriptions.
+OpenLogic support contracts for open source Enterprise Linux typically save our customers over 50% when compared to RHEL support subscriptions.

 Need CentOS Guidance?

-Talk to a CentOS expert today to learn how we can help you migrate to the Linux distribution that works for your organization.
+Talk to a CentOS expert today to learn how we can help you migrate to a Linux distribution that works for your organization.

 Talk to a CentOS Expert